starius/ScPrime/doc/api/index.html.md

 the first chunk of the file, and is always uploaded using 1-of-N redundancy.

 **convertpath** string
-The siapath of an existing siafile that should be converted to a skylink.
+The siapath of an existing siafile that should be converted to a publink.
 A new pubfile will be created.
-Both the new pubfile and the existing siafile are required to be maintained on the network in order for the skylink to remain active.
+Both the new pubfile and the existing siafile are required to be maintained on the network in order for the publink to remain active.
 This field is mutually exclusive with uploading streaming.

 **filename** | string
 The name of the file.
-This name will be encoded into the pubfile metadata, and will be a part of the skylink.
-If the name changes, the skylink will change as well.
+This name will be encoded into the pubfile metadata, and will be a part of the publink.
+If the name changes, the publink will change as well.

 **dryrun** | bool
-If dryrun is set to true, the request will return the Skylink of the file without uploading the actual file to the Sia network.
+If dryrun is set to true, the request will return the Publink of the file without uploading the actual file to the Sia network.

 **force** | bool